AqwamCreates/DataPredict/docs/API/Models/NaiveBayes.md

 Contains a table of matrices.

 * ModelParameters[1]: meanMatrix.
-Value of matrix at row I and column J. The columns are the features.
+The columns are the features.

 * ModelParameters[2]: standardDeviationMatrix.
 The columns are the features.